The Basics of Signal Integrity Analysis and Simulation in PCB Design

 In single-ended and differential impedance-controlled buses, the terminating impedance could be on-die, so a logic family-based simulation in post-layout is not effective as it does not correctly describe the impedance of the bus.
 Crosstalk can still be simulated because you are only looking at coupling between two interconnects as a function of rise time, and the crosstalk magnitude will inversely scale with rise time accordingly, even if you only assign a logic family.

-In the case of a post-layout simulation for reflections and impedance violations, a simulation in this case should at least use IBIS models to define buffer behavior rather than relying on logic family descriptions.
+In the case of a post-layout simulation for reflections and impedance violations, a signal integrity simulation in this case should at least use IBIS models to define buffer behavior rather than relying on logic family descriptions.
 As long as the buffer description is known and available, it can be applied to model the behavior of the component in the PCB Editor.
-The standard signal integrity tool in a PCB editor for crosstalk and reflection waveforms can help with a lot of up-front qualification of signal behavior (rise/fall time, overshoot, crosstalk, consistent impedance, and ringing) before moving into a more advanced analysis tool.
+Standard signal integrity tools in a PCB editor for crosstalk and reflection waveforms can help with a lot of up-front qualification of signal behavior (rise/fall time, overshoot, crosstalk, consistent impedance, and ringing) before moving into a more advanced signal integrity analysis tool.

 Signal integrity simulation ringing